Costa Rica Roadtrip - Part 2

 Airbnb: Ocean view cabin near Corcovado (Prize: 167 euros for 4 people)

-Our "jungle retreat" was properly rustic – none of your usual holiday comforts here.
-Mozzies and various creepy-crawlies make themselves rather at home, so pack serious repellent.
+Our "jungle retreat" was properly rustic – none of your usual holiday comforts here (clearly, this was the moment Sonia started questioning every life choice that led her to agree to travel with us).
+Mozzies and various creepy-crawlies made themselves rather at home, so pack serious repellent.
 The open-plan layout means zero doors between bedrooms and to the loo (there was a curtain at least for this "room"), which takes some getting used to.
 While they bang on about ocean views and beach access, best manage those expectations.
 We kipped under mosquito nets with just basic kitchen bits, and food scraps needed swift removal to dodge unwanted wildlife visits.
-The dodgy WiFi kept us properly off-grid, though there's decent parking.
+The dodgy Wi-Fi kept us properly off-grid, though there's decent parking.
 Despite these quirks, the wild location delivered something rather special – if you fancy proper jungle living rather than fighting it.

 Day 14 and 15 - Pueblo Nuevo (I) and back to the airport (J)